 Dogboy was about to lapse into a diabetic coma, so we ordered some naan right off the bat, which was anemic-looking and clearly served straight from the plastic bag without butter or any other accoutrement.

 Service was rather harried and I felt somewhat pressured to make a quick decision.
 Since nothing on the menu turned me on much (besides fried clams, which our waitress admitted were frozen), I defaulted to the roast beef sandwich thinking it would be relatively tough to eff up.
 I guess I shouldn't try to reason when I let myself get this hungry.

 Thick slices of gray, overcooked, dry roast beef were presented on a wan hoagie roll (again, right out of the bread bag sans toasting) with no garnish save a ramekin of au jus.
 When I asked for some mayo with which to moisten this monstrosity, our server pointed to a dusty basket on a ledge above our table containing plastic condiment packets that looked like they'd been sitting there since the '80s.
 The steak fries, while also obviously of the frozen variety, were fried to crisp, golden perfection and probably the highlight of my lunch.

 We got out for around $40 with two domestic beers apiece.
-Considering service, taste and the sterile ambiance (with the exception of a water view, which seems to give many places carte blanche to stay in business despite horrible food), I honestly would've been just as satisfied (maybe more so) with a McDonald's Value Meal.
-Being in a relaxed and generous mood (having been drinking beer all afternoon), I will rate this lunch as mediocre at best...but will probably be back to edit the next time I'm feeling hormonal.
+Considering service, quality and the sterile ambiance (with the exception of a water view, which seems to give many restos a license to stay in business despite their lousy food), I honestly would've been just as satisfied (maybe more so) with a McDonald's Value Meal.
+Being in a relaxed and generous mood (having been drinking beer all afternoon), I will rate this lunch as mediocre at best...but will probably be back to edit that downward the next time I'm feeling hormonal.